sph-mn/sph-sp/readme.md

   * event renderer for parallel processing with custom routines
   * events for filtered noise and synth output
   * event groups that compose for riffs and songs
+* more
+  * higher level features are in the making

 [code example](other/example.c)